RGR2005/Smart-Classroom-Manage-ment-System./README.md

 📩 Contact

-For queries, reach out to: [Your Email]
+For queries, reach out to: rgokulrajias@gmail.com